-This course offers the development of numeric, algebraic, and graphic problem solving techniques beyond the intermediate level.
+This course offers numeric, algebraic, and graphic problem-solving techniques to be used in Calculus.
 Techniques are developed to solve equations and inequalities involving polynomials, radicals and rational expressions.
 Polynomial, inverse, rational, exponential, and logarithmic functions are studied and their applications are explored both algebraically and graphically.